daddydrac/Machine-Learning-for-Industrial-IoT-Applications/README.md

 ## Machine Learning for Industrial IoT Applications
-### Predict how long a part will work before performance degrades or stops
+### Advanced Prediction of how long a part will work before performance degrades or stops

 <p>Many industrial applications include, but not limited to:</p>